 Ermin Malic graduated in physics from Technische Universität Berlin in Germany.
 While working on his PhD, he was visiting researcher at the Massachusetts Institute of Technology (MIT) and at the University of Modena in Italy.
 During his studies, he was a fellow of the German National Academic Foundation and the Friedrich-Ebert Foundation.
-He received prestigious awards for his scientific research including the Karl-Scheel, the DAAD, and the Chorafas prize.
-After postdoctoral stays in Barcelona and San Sebastian, he is now Assistant Professor at the Department for Applied Physics at the Chalmers University of Technology.
+He received prestigious awards for his scientific research including the Walter-Schottky and the Karl-Scheel Award of the German Research Foundation.
+After postdoctoral stays in Barcelona and San Sebastian, he became professor at the Chalmers University of Technology.

 Ermin Malic works in the field of microscopic modelling of many-particle phenomena in atomically thin two-dimensional materials.
 His research aims at providing a microscopic understanding of elementary processes in optics and ultrafast dynamics.
 Applying the density matrix formalism, he works on revealing the excitonic finger print of 2D materials and on shedding light on the ultrafast dynamics of electrons, phonons, photons, and excitons.
 The gained insights might pave the way towards novel technological concepts.

 Download publication list